 Owasso Residents Have the Best of All Worlds.

-Owasso’s proximity to Tulsa is a great advantage for residents, offering convenient access to a variety of cosmopolitan entertainment and cultural activities.
+Owasso’s proximity to Tulsa is a great advantage for residents, offering convenient access to a variety of cosmopolitan entertainment, cultural activities, and extensive city parks and trails.
 Regional attractions include four nationally recognized museums, the Tulsa Zoo, several golf courses, the Oklahoma Aquarium, ONEOK Field and the iconic BOK Center.
 When you become an Owasso resident, here are some of the things you can enjoy in the Tulsa region:

 Concerts & Performing Arts